Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 ```

 ### Run the application on your local development machine
-This solution requires a key vault url be stored in an environment variable on the machine running the sample, and require [register an application with the Microsoft identity platform],
+To run the sample, this solution requires a Key Vault Url is stored in an environment variable on the machine , and [register an application with the Microsoft identity platform],
-then grant the access policy by `Step1: Set access policy`.
+then grant the access policy by [Step 1: Set access policy].

 Linux